Maryland Labor Laws Guide

 • A rescue squad.

-These employees are entitled to adequate time off as a response to emergency events declared by the Governor.
+These employees are entitled to adequate time off in response to emergency events declared by the Governor.

 This leave counts up to 30 days in a 12-month period, but under 2 conditions: